 Historical Notes for this Recipe

-This recipe was posted in 2013.
-It was updated with more information in 2021.
+This recipe for an easy salad dressing with Mediterranean flavors was posted in 2013.
+It was last updated with more information in 2025.

 Share This: